Diffusion and superdiffusion from hydrodynamic projections

 The space of linearly extensive charges is the tangent space to the manifold of maximal entropy states.
-I show that the covariant derivatives are obtained from the bilinear charges.
-The Hilbert space they span, the wave scattering space $\hi H_\scat\subset \hi H_\dif$, has the physical interpretation as that of two-body scattering states of ballistic waves.
-In particular, it is seen that states formed of co-propagating (same-velocity) ballistic waves are at the source of superdiffusion.
-Projection onto $\hi H_\scat$ reproduces a formula for the Onsager matrix conjectured recently \cite{MedenjakDiffusion2019} from a ideas based on NFH.
+I explain how covariant derivatives are obtained from bilinear charges.
+The Hilbert space they span, the ``wave scattering space" $\hi H_\scat\subset \hi H_\dif$, has the physical interpretation as that of two-body scattering states of ballistic waves.
+In particular, in this language, states formed of co-propagating (same-velocity) ballistic waves are at the source of superdiffusion.

+Projection onto $\hi H_\scat$ reproduces a formula for the Onsager matrix conjectured recently \cite{MedenjakDiffusion2019} from ideas based on NFH.
 As anticipated in this work, this formula is therefore here shown to provide a lower bound for the Onsager matrix.

-It is observed in \cite{MedenjakDiffusion2019} that the formula obtained agrees, when specialised to the hydrodynamics of integrable systems \cite{PhysRevLett.117.207201,PhysRevX.6.041065}, with the exact Onsager matrix.
+It is observed in \cite{MedenjakDiffusion2019} that this formula agrees, when specialised to the hydrodynamics of integrable systems \cite{PhysRevLett.117.207201,PhysRevX.6.041065}, with the exact Onsager matrix.
 The latter was obtained by a form factor expansion in \cite{dNBD,dNBD2}, and its diagonal part was derived from a linear response mechanism in \cite{GHKV2018}.
 Thus, the projection onto $\hi H_\scat$ saturates the Onsager matrix in integrable systems.
 From this perspective, the present results and techniques put in a precise framework some of the ideas in \cite{MedenjakDiffusion2019,dNBD,dNBD2,GHKV2018}.

-Finally, interpreting the diffusive and wave-scattering Hilbert spaces, I propose a precise notion of many-body integrability, paralleling the Liouville condition that the number of conservation laws must agree with that of degrees of freedom.
+Finally, interpreting the diffusive and wave-scattering Hilbert spaces, I propose a notion of many-body integrability that parallels the Liouville condition that the number of conservation laws must agree with that of degrees of freedom.